AleixBV/Car_Bullet/Game/README.txt

 Return to last checkpoint holding F9 or SELECT of a controller.

 In debug mode you can move the camera with the mouse, W, A, S, D, R and F.

+Now just try to improve your time and remember to keep your eyes on the road!!! :)